Technical DataHOW TO CALCULATE THE LOADING CAPACITY FOR MODULAR STRUCTURES

 Using this kind of structure reduces the number of errors your employees can make by providing them with equipment made specifically for one task.
 Using WIP structures like carts and racks will, in the long run, reduce overstock and save floor space.

-You could buy an all-purpose utility cart and try to adjust yourself to the cart dimensions, or you could design and build the right picking cart for you with a pipe and joint system such as Flexpipe.
-There as many configurations of structures possible as there are different components in your facility.
+You could buy an all-purpose utility cart and try to adjust the cart dimensions.
+You could also design and build the right picking cart for you with a pipe and joint system such as Flexpipe.
+There are as many configurations of structures possible as there are different components in your facility.

 If you need to ship components quickly from one factory to another, the truck cart is a great option.
 With this transportation method, you don’t need to unload the cart and reload another one in the next facility.
-You can save unnecessary handling by doing so.
+You can save unnecessary handling.
 Depending on the configuration of your structures, there are many ways to ensure your shipment arrives safely.
-Remember to secure the carts properly so they don’t move into transportation.
+Remember to secure the carts properly so that they don’t move into transportation.

 There is one slight inconvenience to this type of transportation: you may need to return the empty cart to the original facility.
-Nonetheless, truck carts are the most efficient when you need to save time and ship as quick as possible.
+Nonetheless, truck carts are the most efficient when you need to save time and ship as quickly as possible.

 To learn more about carts and the best way to build them, make sure to read our article How to Build Carts and Racks.